 The Lifetime Achievement Award consists of a sculpture/plaque.
 This Award recognizes and promotes individuals who have made a significant contribution to the American Association of Colleges of Pharmacy and to pharmacy education through instruction, leadership/service and research/scholarship over a minimum of 25 years.

-- Nominees must hold a faculty appointment with a primary commitment to an AACP member college or school of pharmacy or be within five years of their full retirement from a faculty appointment.
+- Nominees must hold a faculty appointment with a primary commitment to an AACP member college or school of pharmacy or be retired from a faculty appointment.

 - Nominees must be members of AACP, and have shown a commitment to the Association and mission and objectives of pharmacy education.
 A nominee’s name may not be submitted posthumously.